gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Items Guide.md

 **1.17.10**
 - Picking up a fish or anything else that can go in a bucket as it dies, gives you a dead animal in a bucket

+**1.17.40**
+- Pushing a button and subsequently breaking it with Silk Touch will give you Pushed Buttons as an item